doptime/doptime/README.md

 ```

 ## about configuration
-    goflow reads configuration from enviroment variables.
+    doptime reads configuration from enviroment variables.
 Make sure enviroment variables are added to your IDE (launch.json for vs code) or docker.
     these are the default example:
 ```
     "RedisAddress_PARAM": "127.0.0.1:6379",